junxit/us-congress-code/title-25/chapter-1/sec-13.md

 Act Nov.
 2, 1921, which enacted this section, is popularly known as the “Snyder Act”.

-### Transfer of Functions

-For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
-Plan No. 3 of 1950, §§ 1, 2, eff.
-May 24, 1950, 15 F.R.
-3174, 64 Stat.
-1262, set out in the Appendix to Title 5, Government Organization and Employees.

 ### Availability of Housing Improvement Program Grant Repayments for Program Obligations

 Pub.
 L. 101–121, title I, Oct.
 23, 1989, 103 Stat.
 714, provided: “That hereafter, notwithstanding any other provision of law, amounts collected from grantees by the Secretary as grant repayments required under the Secretary’s regulations for the Housing Improvement Program shall be credited in the year collected and shall be available for obligation under the terms and conditions applicable to the Program under that year’s appropriation”.